shakacode/react_on_rails/docs/code-splitting.md

 *Last updated June 13, 2019*

+# Deprecated
+Please, see new doc about how to setup code splitting with loadable components.

 # Introduction

 Webpack has an interesting feature called dynamic code-splitting, which automatically breaks the bundle into parts where the `import ()` function is used.